oqolarte/oblong/content/support.md

 ## Hardware support

 I'm getting in the habit of fixing, making, and repairing stuff.
-This wishlist is in constant change, so please check in here from time to time.
+This wishlist constantly changes.
-Please email me first if you plan to give me any of these stuff.
+Please email me first if you plan to give me any of these.

 - New 6- or 9-cell battery for Thinkpad X220/X230
 - New battery for MSI Wind U123